 If the technical terms flummox you, then trying the ingredients and foods used if you are not a British baker can be confusing.
 Here are a few of the most common ones translated for U.S. viewers.

-Flapjacks are one which sends many an American into apoplexy as in Britain they are sweet, chewy oat and fruit bars and eaten by the ton.
+- Flapjacks - these are one which sends many an American into apoplexy as in Britain they are sweet, chewy oat and fruit bars and eaten by the ton.
 They are not pancakes.
-Pancakes are pancakes, but resemble crepes, and if they are from Wales are known as Crempog.
+Pancakes are pancakes but resemble crepes, and if they are from Wales are known as Crempog.

 This list could go on and on and on, as, like many cuisines around the world, everyone has their names and understanding.
 Britain and the Great British Bake Off just seem to be able to make it more confusing than anywhere else.

-If you are in the mood to learn about more Weird Sounding British Cakes and Desserts, or would like to test out your knowledge of baking terminology with the English-to-American Food Translator, we fully support your endeavor!
+If you are in the mood to learn about more Unusual Sounding British Cakes and Desserts or would like to test out your knowledge of baking terminology with the English-to-American Food Translator, we fully support your endeavor!